bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lalande.md

 **Jérôme Lalande** was a French astronomer who made important measurements of the Solar System.

 ### Mathematical Profile (Excerpt):
-* There is the obvious question of why Lalande's father was not called Lalande.
 * In fact, for the first twenty years of his life Lalande was known as Jérôme Le Français, but after this he called himself Jérôme Le Français de la Lande.
 * Aristocratic names were certainly to be avoided at the time of the French Revolution, so at this time he made the "le" and "la" part of the following names and wrote Jérôme Lefrançais de Lalande.
 * For simplicity we shall use the name Lalande throughout this article.
-* Returning to Lalande's parents, his father Pierre, who ran a post office and traded in tobacco in Bourg-en-Bresse, had married Marie-Anne-Gabrielle Monchinet.
-* They only had one child so, very unusually for this period, Jérôme grew up an only child.
 * It is somewhat ironical that Lalande, who would later become renowned as an atheist, should have come so close to becoming a Jesuit.
 * It was his parents wish that he study law that stopped Lalande joining the Jesuits, but more surprisingly it was also this wish which turned him into an astronomer.
 * Lalande was fascinated by astronomy and, although he continued to study law, he also attended Delisle's astronomy lectures at the Collège Royale as well as Pierre Lemonnier's lectures on mathematical physics.